House Oversight Committee Democrats say most Epstein files turned over by DOJ were already public

 “Only 3% of the documents given to the Oversight Committee are new.
 The rest are already in the public domain.
 Less than 1% of files have been released.
 DOJ is stonewalling,” Rep. Ro Khanna of California said in a statement Saturday as he called for the full release of the files.

-Rep. Summer Lee of Pennsylvania in a statement also claimed that the DOJ’s files are “largely thousands of pages of recycled content already made available to the public.”
+Pennsylvania Rep. Summer Lee also claimed in a statement that the DOJ’s files are “largely thousands of pages of recycled content already made available to the public.”

+A Justice Department spokesperson told CNN in a statement that the department provided 33,000 pages to the House Oversight Committee, saying it was “more than was ever requested by the committee when the Ranking Member’s party was in the majority.”

+“This DOJ will continue to work closely with Congress in pursuit of transparency while adhering to protections afforded to victims of heinous crimes,” the spokesperson added.

 The oversight committee earlier this month subpoenaed the Justice Department for any Epstein-related files, along with communications between former Biden administration officials and the DOJ related to Epstein, as many of President Donald Trump’s supporters seek more information and transparency about the case.
 The committee has also subpoenaed high-profile witnesses to testify, including the Clintons.

-Note: This story has been updated with a statement from the Department of Justice.